 Ceylon tea is a popular type of black tea that is also known as Sri Lankan tea.
-Served as an iced tea or warm, it is a favorite beverage for many tea drinkers.
-While Ceylon is known for its bold flavor, it can vary significantly in taste, depending on the type of tea and where it’s grown in the country.
+Served as an iced tea or warm, it is a favourite beverage for many Ceylon tea drinkers.
+While Ceylon tea is known for its bold flavor, it can vary significantly in taste, depending on the type of tea and where it’s grown in the country.

 What Is Ceylon Tea?

 Ceylon (say-lawn) tea is a tea produced on the island nation of Sri Lanka, formerly known as Ceylon.
 Sri Lanka is small, but it has an enormous range in elevation, climate, soil type, plant varietals, and weather, so the flavors and character of the teas produced there vary greatly.
 Despite the regional nuances, a classic Ceylon flavor is generally thought to be bold, full, and brisk.
 It has medium-to-full tannins and some notes of citrus, chocolate, or spice.